Jamesreinhardt222/comm-documentation-assignment/docs/index-test.md

 * * *

 <dl>
-<dt>Channel</dt><dd>Section of a slack workspace devoted to a particular topic.
+<dt>Channel</dt><dd>Section a slack workspace devoted to a particular topic.
 It presents a feed of posts that can be scrolled up and down.</dd>
 <dt>Feed</dt><dd>A display of user posts.
 On Slack, they are arranged with the most recent posts at the bottom and the oldest at the top.</dd>
+  <dt>Pop up</dt><dd>A minature screen that appears with a message or button.
+Often you can close them by clicking anywhere in the browser outside of the popup, but sometimes you may have to click on a specific "close" or "x" button instead.</dd>
 <dt>Scrolling</dt><dd>The act of navigating a webpage by moving your browser's view of the page vertically or horizontally.</dd>
   <dt>Workspace</dt> <dd>The overall webpage devoted to a project.</dd>
 </dl>